 He is particularly interested in the ways in which cities in a globalizing world help shape unity and diversity.
 His research focuses on how the urban opportunity structure — notably its political, economic and symbolic dimensions — shapes life chances and social relations, and vice versa.

 He is a member of the Advisory Board of the Centre on Migration, Policy, and Society (COMPAS) within the University of Oxford.
-He has, moreover, been an advisor of the Dutch local and national governments, the European Commission, the OECD, the United Nations, and various other organizations.
-He is a member of the World Economic Forum, notably its Global Agenda Council on Migration.
+He has, moreover, been an advisor of the Dutch local and national governments, the European Commission, the OECD, the United Nations notably its Population Division, IOM, UNHCR, and UNCTAD, and various other organizations..
+He is associated with the World Economic Forum.

 He is involved in various (international) research projects.
 He is author of numerous articles, book chapters, books and reports on the sociology, politics and economics of post-migratory processes.
 He was the founding and managing editor of the Dutch quarterly journal Migrantenstudies (until 2002), was editor of the Netherlands’ Journal of Social Sciences, and is currently editor of the International Journal of Entrepreneurial Behaviour and Research, advisory editor of the International Migration Review (IMR), associate editor of the Journal of International Migration and Integration (JIMI), and editor of the Solidarity and Identity Series of the Amsterdam University Press.